uclasoles/UCLA-SOLES-website/README.md

 ## Quick Set-Up

-Before contributing to this repository, please the [Contributing](https://github.com/uclasoles/UCLA-SOLES-website/wiki/Contributing) page of our Wiki.
+Before contributing to this repository and for more detailed set-up information, please see the [Contributing](https://github.com/uclasoles/UCLA-SOLES-website/wiki/Contributing) page of our Wiki.
 The following is a quick set-up guide for this project:

 ```
 > git clone git@github.com:uclasoles/UCLA-SOLES-website.git soles-site-dev